alema-r/Alessandro-Marcolini-Oniro/docs/build-flavours/build-flavours.rst

 Overview of Build Flavours
 ##########################

-AllScenariOS can be hosted on top of variety of kernels.
+All Scenario OS can be hosted on top of variety of kernels.
 Currently supported kernels are Linux, Zephyr and FreeRTOS (experimental).
-The build system requires build configuration that is specific to each kernel and AllScenariOS provides all this configuration as build templates.
+The build system requires build configuration that is specific to each kernel and All Scenario OS provides all this configuration as build templates.
 See `Yocto documentation <https://www.yoctoproject.org/docs/current/mega-manual/mega-manual.html#creating-a-custom-template-configuration-directory>`_ for more info about the underlying mechanism.